grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (----- invisible character break)

-[//]: # (### late dinner; Owen realizes the sub commander is after him)
+[//]: # (### late dinner; some more speculation as the reason behind their pursuers)

 Half an hour later Gregory's voice came over the PA saying food was ready.
 Captain Percy suggested Bastian and Cassandra should eat first, but Cassandra preferred to stay at sonar.
-Bastian offered to bring a plate of food up to her and sit at the sub controls while he ate.
+Bastian offered to bring a bowl of food up to her and sit at the sub controls while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

 Percy held Bastian's bowl of food while he climbed the ladder to the control room.
 She realized how hungry she was as the smell wafted up to her nostrils.

 "Bastian, sit at the planes controls and keep her at this depth and going the way we're going.
 If anything fucking changes, I'll be in the galley.
 Hemi, want to join me for food?
-Maybe we can come up with some kind of fucking plan."
+Maybe we can come up with some kind of plan."

 "I am certainly ready to eat," said Hemi.